JSAcevedo2000/JSAcevedo2000.github.io/Level-1:-Get-and-Build-Docker-Container-and-NEMO-Met-Surge-Config.md

 This should result in four folders with the NEMO code in one folder, and xios2.0 code in another (with a sym link to the xios-2.0 folder as XIOS2) and the pderian folder.
 Copy the arch files that came from Pierre's github.::

+*THIS WOULD BE THE PLACE TO DO A GIT CLONE OF THE BELIZE CODE (MY_SRC, NAMELIST ETC)*

 	cd $HOME/nemo-nowcast-docker/SRC
 	cp pderian/arch_NEMOGCM/arch* NEMOGCM/ARCH; cp pderian/arch_XIOS/arch* XIOS2/arch